SPE-R/SPE/SPE-R-2024-practicals-with-solutions/cont-eff-s.md

 This exercise deals with modelling incidence rates using Poisson regression.
-Our special interest is in estimating and reporting  curved effects of continuous explanatory variables on the theoretical rate
+Our special interest is in estimating and reporting  curved effects of continuous explanatory variables on the hazard rate, i.e. the theoretical incidence rate

 We analyse the `testisDK` data found in the
 `Epi` package.